torsteingrindvik/serial-keel/README.md

 11. `client1` leaves (without ever using its resources just to make the example simpler).
 This frees `group1`.
 12. `client3` leaves.
 This frees `group2`.

-## Cargo Features

-### `mocks-share-endpoints`

-If a client connects and asks for control of `mock-foo`, then this endpoint is created on the spot.
-This is to support mocking and not needing a separate API just to create mock endpoints.

-However, when we want to test clients trying to "fight" over the same resources, we need to make mock endpoints shared.
-This means two clients trying to access `mock-foo`, one is granted access and the other is queued.

 ## Python client

 There is a WIP async Python client for Serial Keel.